Paul Castellano's house

 Eventually, his reclusive nature started to isolate him from the rest of the family.
 As time went on, the other members started to view him as greedy and out of touch.

 While they were out making money on the street, he was walking around his mansion in expensive dressing gowns and velvet slippers.
-Due to his lavish lifestyle, he also started demanding more and more money from his capos.
+Due to his lavish lifestyle, he also started demanding more money from his capos.

 Following Dellacroce's death, Castellano made the unpopular decision to promote his own bodyguard, Thomas Bilotti, to the position of underboss.
 He also started making plans to break up Gotti's crew.

-Below, you will find the address and the GPS coordinates for this location.
+The address and the GPS coordinates for this location are as follows:

 GPS coordinates